-During this current fiscal year, we have experienced the COVID-19 pandemic, which has crossed into the new fiscal year of 2021-2022.
-The pandemic hit during the FY2021 budget process, and due to the unknown nature, the Agency did not modify the fiscal year 2020-2021 budget.
-During August of 2020, Solano County suffered from a terrible fire season and the Agency has been doing additional water monitoring and emergency work to mitigate possible damage during the upcoming rainy season.
+During this current fiscal year, we are still experiencing the effects of the COVID-19 pandemic, which has crossed multiple fiscal years.
+The pandemic hit during March 202, during the 20/21 budget process, however, due to the unknown nature, the Agency did not modify the fiscal year 2020-2021 budget, and subsequent budgets.
+During August of 2020, Solano County suffered from a terrible fire season with the LNU Complex Fire.
+The Agency has continued doing remediation and erosion control work to mitigate possible damage during the subsequent rainy season, which hopefully arrives this year.